-We emphasize variable compensation that appropriately rewards our executive officers, including our named executive officers, through two separate compensation elements:
+We emphasize variable compensation that appropriately rewards our executive officers through two separate compensation elements:

 - Our annual cash bonus plan provides cash payments if our executive officers produce short-term financial, operational, and strategic results that meet or exceed the objectives set forth in our annual operating plan. - Equity-based awards, which represent a majority of our executive officers' target total direct compensation opportunities, the value of which depends entirely on the value of our common stock, incentivize our executive officers to build sustainable longterm value for the benefit of our stockholders.